erikvalkering/smartref/README.md

 This will support the `bar` and `baz` members *generically*, which means the `using_` class can now be used for any type that has one of these member function defined.

-> ##### Limitations
-> - Member-variables are currently not supported. ~At the moment, I don't know of a way to add support for them without breaking the zero-overhead principle.~ Nevertheless, this might be some future research topic.

 # Completion Status

 The implementation has been tested using the following compilers: